I’ve started to learn chess.

 As for openings with black?
 I’ve picked up a few famous lines, but only a small number of turns deep.
 Work in progress.

-Still, a little knowledge about openings goes a long way, especially if you’re playing against people who haven’t the slightest idea about openings.
+Still, a little knowledge about openings goes a long way, especially if you’re playing against people without the slightest idea about openings.

 General Chess Knowledge